dterstege/FASTMAP/README.md

 **INITIALIZATION**

 - **2.1 Images**.
-FASTMAP has been optimized for 8- and 16-bit .tif files, with the label of interest being in an image file which is separate from the channel to be used as a reference during atlas registration (DAPI, propidium iodide, autofluorescence, etc.).
+FASTMAP has been optimized for 8- and 16-bit .tif files, with the label of interest being in an image file which is separate folder from the channel to be used as a reference during atlas registration (DAPI, propidium iodide, autofluorescence, etc.).

 If your images are not already in this format, *ImageJ* can rapidly convert image formats by selecting "Process > Batch > Convert...".